SwiftedMind/Puddles/README.md

 ## The Puddles Architecture

+To get a more in-depth overview of the architecture, have a look at this article: [**The Puddles Architecture**](https://www.swiftedmind.com/blog/posts/introducing-puddles/01_architecture_intro).

 ![Puddles Architecture](https://user-images.githubusercontent.com/7083109/232222438-ca21b1f8-c87a-4b27-b6f2-05af6aacfc61.png)

-**To get a more in-depth overview of the architecture, have a look at this article: [The Puddles Architecture](https://www.swiftedmind.com/blog/posts/introducing-puddles/01_architecture_intro).**

 ### The View